-Do you know that every time your Windows 10 finish update it will left a bunch of files on your PC, and the size is pretty huge.
+Do you know? that every time your Windows 10 finish updated it will leave a bunch of old Windows files on your PC?
+And the size is pretty huge.
 It will remain there if you don’t clean em up.
-So in this post I will show you how to delete old Windows 10 update files and other ‘junk-files’ without any additional software and free up your storage space.
+In this post, I will show you how to delete old Windows 10 update files and other ‘junk-files’ without any additional software and free up your storage space.

-Windows by default will keeps the old update files in order their user to be able to roll back to previous version.
-The old file size could be 20 GB in size, that is a waste of storage space especially for you who have a PC with a small sized of hard drive.
-If you are happy using Windows 10 as your operating system then you don’t need to kept them anymore for sure right?
+Windows by default will keep the old update files in order their user to be able to roll back to the previous version.
+The old file size could be 20 GB in size.
+That is a waste of storage space.
+Especially for you who have a PC with a small size of the hard drive.
+If you are happy using Windows 10 as your operating system then you don’t need to

 So how to do it?